Local Models for Special K\"ahler Metric Singularities Along the Discriminant Locus of the $\mathrm{SL}_2(\mathbb{C})$ Hitchin Base: Special K ahler Metric Singularities on

 \subsection{Main Results for the $\mathcal{B}_{2g-2}$ Case}

 In this subsection, we present the main results for the case $q_0 \in \mathcal{B}_{2g-2}$.
 Theorem~\ref{main B2g-2} provides the singular model for $\omega_{\mathrm{SK}}$ in a neighborhood of $q_0$.
-Corollary~\ref{metric B2g-2} describes the limiting behavior of $\omega_{\mathrm{SK}}$ along directions tangent to $\mathcal{B}_{2g-2}$, while Corollary~\ref{extension B2g-2} establishes that the K\"ahler potential of $\omega_{\mathrm{SK}}$ admits a $\mathrm{C}^1$-extension to $\mathcal{B}_{2g-2}$.
+Corollary~\ref{metric B2g-2} describes the limiting behavior of $\omega_{\mathrm{SK}}$ along directions tangent to $\mathcal{B}_{2g-2}$, while Corollary~\ref{extension B2g-2} establishes that the K\"ahler potential of $\omega_{\mathrm{SK}}$ admits a $C^1$-extension to $\mathcal{B}_{2g-2}$.
 Furthermore, Corollary~\ref{radial metric B2g-2} investigates the metric along the complex line spanned by $q_0$.
-As the proofs for these results are analogous to those for the $q_0 \in \mathcal{B}_d$ case, we focus primarily on the statement of the results.